matthuisman/samsung-tvplus-for-channels/README.md

     docker run -d --restart unless-stopped --name samsung-tvplus-for-channels -p 8182:80 matthuisman/samsung-tvplus-for-channels

-By default, the service will retrieve data for ALL supported regions.
+By default, the service will retrieve data for `all` supported regions.
 If you want to use a specific region, you can manually set `REGION` environment variable to something like `us`.
 Valid regions can be found [here](https://i.mjh.nz/SamsungTVPlus/).